 What can you do if your current bank line of credit from a traditional bank is too small to grow your business?
 Receivables factoring can assist.
 Many times a line of credit is based more on your credit or the number of your assets.
 Accounts receivable factoring and PO funding, on the other hand, is based on your orders and invoices from and to creditworthy clients.

-What is a Line of Credit?
+What is a Line of Credit (LOC)?

-An example of Line of Credit
+An Example of Line of Credit

 Let’s say you have a $30,000 line of credit, but you have a new client generating $90,000 in new orders.
 You can’t support your payroll or raw material purchases with the line you have.
 ARfunding.org can advance you up to 90% against your invoices.
 That means you could have up to $81,000 right within 24 hours of your billing!